Erectile Dysfunction / 20 With Erectile Dysfunction

 • You’re unable to get an erection at all.
 Even if you’re feeling aroused, your body doesn’t respond, and you can’t get or keep an erection.

 While erectile dysfunction is often seen as an age-related condition, many factors can affect men in their 20s and 30s.
 Younger men are not immune to ED.
-In many cases, the root causes relate more to lifestyle, mental health, and unrecognized medical issues than aging.[3]
+In many cases, the root causes relate more to lifestyle, mental health, and unrecognized medical issues than aging.
+Here are some common reasons why young men may experience ED:

 1. Poor Blood Flow to the Penis

 The penis needs good blood flow for a strong erection.
 If the blood vessels are narrow or blocked, not enough blood gets to the penis.
 This is often a sign of overall poor blood circulation in the body.
+Even when blood flows with abnormal blood pressure in the blood vessels, it can disrupt blood flow to the penis.

 Causes of poor blood flow: